zagaran/silica-docs/vue2/docs/components/silica-django-form.md

 - `dataProp` - the value to use for the form's data.
 - `schemaProp` - the value to use for the form's schema.
 - `uischemaProp` - the value to use for the form's uischema.
+- `addSubmitButton` - defaults to true; if false, no submit button will be added to the form